You may wish to see an introductory page to this section first.

 (left) W. H. Bartlett: interior of Suleymaniye Camii (ca 1838); (right) detail of the interior showing the red granite columns (you may wish to see those of Terme di Diocleziano/S. Maria degli Angeli in Rome)

 Suleymaniye Camii: interior

-We hardly considered it (Hagia Sophia) more worth visiting than some of the other mosques of Constantinople; for example the superb Mosque of Sultan Solyman (which) may fairly vie with the boasted chef-d'oeuvre of Anthemius of Tralles (the architect of S
+We hardly considered it (Hagia Sophia) more worth visiting than some of the other mosques of Constantinople; for example the superb Mosque of Sultan Solyman (which) may fairly vie with the boasted chef-d'oeuvre of Anthemius of Tralles (the architect of Hagia Sophia).

 Edward Daniel Clarke - Travels in various Countries of Europe, Asia and Africa - 1810.

 Not many travellers of the past actually visited the interior of mosques, in part because a firman (special permit) was required.
 From their accounts we know that floors were covered with a jumble of mats and carpets.
-The interior of Suleymaniye Camii was recently embellished with a floor carpet based on the multiple niche carpets (it opens in another window) which were made at Usak in the XVIIth century.
-It helped believers to distribute themselves inside the mosque in an orderly manner.
+The interior of Suleymaniye Camii was recently embellished with a floor carpet based on the multiple niche carpets which were made at Usak in the XVIIth century.
+It helped worshippers to distribute themselves inside the mosque in an orderly manner.

 Suleymaniye Camii: dome